Aryna Sabalenka to skip events in 'insane' 2026 despite likely WTA sanctions; Brits Katie Boulter, Cam Norrie suffer defeats

 Britain's Katie Boulter and Cam Norrie both suffered defeats overnight.

-Fellow Brit Sonay Kartal is in ASB Classic action on Thursday, facing Germany's Ella Seidel for a place in the quarter-finals.
+Fellow Briton Sonay Kartal was in ASB Classic action later on Thursday, and secured a quarter-final place with a 6-3, 6-1 victory over Germany's Ella Seidel.

 Watch the ATP and WTA Tours, live on Sky Sports or stream with NOW and the Sky Sports app, giving Sky Sports customers access to over 50 per cent more live sport this year at no extra cost.
 Find out more here.